fanzhanglab/SCRNA-GWAS-Benchmarking/src/00A_Preprocess_scRNA/README.md

 ```

 ## scGWAS
 scGWAS preprocessing involves pseudobulking and transforming gene expression based on predefined groups.
-This can be done using the script [].
+This can be done using the script process_sc_data_celltypes.R.